easystats/performance/papers/JOSE/paper.md

 # Identifying Outliers

-Although many researchers attempt to identify outliers with measures based on the mean (e.g., _z_ scores), those methods are problematic because the mean and standard deviation themselves are not robust to the influence of outliers and they assume normally distributed data (i.e., a Gaussian distribution).
+Although many researchers attempt to identify outliers with measures based on the mean (e.g., _z_ scores), those methods are problematic because the mean and standard deviation themselves are not robust to the influence of outliers and those methods also assume normally distributed data (i.e., a Gaussian distribution).
 Therefore, current guidelines recommend using robust methods to identify outliers, such as those relying on the median as opposed to the mean [@leys2019outliers; @leys2013outliers; @leys2018outliers].

 Nonetheless, which exact outlier method to use depends on many factors.
 In some cases, eye-gauging odd observations can be an appropriate solution, though many researchers will favour algorithmic solutions to detect potential outliers, for example, based on a continuous value expressing the observation stands out from the others.